Your Best Home Defense Gun?

 Recently the FBI completed extensive testing on various handgun calibers.
 “Most of what is ‘common knowledge’ with ammunition and its effects on the human target are rooted in myth and folklore…Handgun stopping power is simply a myth,” the FBI said in its report.
 “There is little to no noticeable difference in the wound tracks between premium line law enforcement projectiles from 9mm Luger and .45 Auto.”

 This coupled with the advances in modern bullet design has driven a change in the FBI as well as thousands of agencies around the country.
 They are opting for what I personally believe is the best pistol caliber for personal defense; the 9mm.
 In fact, the highest-scoring performance in FBI testing protocol went to the 147-gr.
 Speer Gold Dot G2 personal defense round.
 But again, this comes down to your preferences.
 Can you shoot a .40, 10mm or .45 ACP well, like the platform and it fits your hand well?
 In so, then it’s the right choice for you.

 The last item I suggest you consider is the type of handgun you want.
 As with caliber, opinions are all over the board.
 Some claim the revolver is king because it is easy to run while others cling to the 1911 because of “two world wars,” but I believe the answer is in the middle.
-I am a fan of striker-fired handguns for personal defense because of two major factors; their ease of use and reliability.
-However, that is simply my choice.
-There are other options out there, such as hammer-fired pistols that might fit your hand well, be eminently shootable, and be just right for your personal needs.
+Striker-fired handguns are good options for personal defense because of their ease of use and reliability.
+There are also other options out there, such as hammer-fired pistols like the XD-E that might fit your hand well, be eminently shootable, and be just right for your personal needs.